Record Details

 Listing Description Excerpt:

 "Parish church.
-Largely 14th century fabric rebuilt 1877 by William Eden Nesfield, architect.
+Largely 14th-century fabric rebuilt 1877 by William Eden Nesfield, architect.
 Flint with stone dressings and red tiles.
 West tower, south porch, nave and chancel.
-14th century tower with trefoil heads to each of 4 bell openings, with 15th century 2-light west window."
+14th-century tower with trefoil heads to each of four bell openings, with 15th-century two-light west window."

 Information from (S1).